Seven Thinking Errors That Contribute to Mental Overload

-An example of this trap that I discuss in my book The Healthy Mind Toolkit is about someone who knows they need to do something about their depression.
-They know their basic options are either trying cognitive-behavioral therapy or medication but they haven't pushed the button on either of these choices.
-The person doesn't need to do continued thinking about their options.
+An example of this trap that I discuss in my book, The Healthy Mind Toolkit, is about someone who knows they need to do something about their depression.
+They know their basic options are either trying cognitive-behavioral therapy or medication, but they haven't pushed the button on either of these choices.
+This person doesn't need to do continued thinking about their options.
 They know what they are.
-Both of their ideas are good ones and it's time to move to action.
+Both of their ideas are good ones, and it's time to move to action.

-This point is related to #2 but involves a slightly different way of thinking about it.
-Let's say your microwave broke and you need to buy a new one.
+This point is related to #2, but involves a slightly different way of thinking about it.
+Let's say your microwave broke, and you need to buy a new one.
 Your to-do list includes the item "research microwaves."
-You don't have time or energy, so it doesn't get done.
-In the meantime your family is doing without a microwave, which everyone finds inconvenient.
+You don't have the time or energy, so it doesn't get done.
+In the meantime, your family is doing without a microwave, which everyone finds inconvenient.
 Since all microwaves cook food, you can probably just pick one without actually researching it.
 Any choice is likely to be fine.

 Solution: Aim to differentiate between decisions that need exhaustive research and those that don't.
 The type of microwave you buy isn't going to have a major impact on your happiness.

 Practical tip: An alternative to overthinking these types of decisions is purchasing using a credit card that gives an extra year of warranty protection.
-If your cheap microwave that had an one year warranty busts after 13 months (and who hasn't had a situation like that?), you're still covered.
+If your cheap microwave which had a one year warranty busts after 13 months (and who hasn't had a situation like that?), you're still covered.